Skip to main content

 • Teaching

 At Sharp, we integrate teaching experiences into patient care activities and through the provision of educational support to pharmacy students and staff, nursing and medical staff members and others.
-As a resident, you will work closely with pharmacists in preceptorship of pharmacy students on clinical learning experiences from various pharmacy schools — including Chapman School of Pharmacy, Keck Graduate Institute School of Pharmacy, Touro University College of Pharmacy, University of California at San Diego Skaggs School of Pharmacy, Western University of Health Sciences and the.
+As a resident, you will work closely with pharmacists in preceptorship of pharmacy students on clinical learning experiences from various colleges of pharmacy — including Chapman University, Keck Graduate Institute, Touro University, University of California at Irvine, University of California at San Diego, and Western University of Health Sciences.
 Additionally, through the San Diego Pharmacy Residency Leadership Program, you will obtain a teaching certification upon completion and participate in preceptor development and various workshops.

-Applicants must possess a doctor of pharmacy degree (PharmD) and must be self-motivated with good interpersonal and communication skills.
+Sharp HealthCare fosters a diverse and inclusive environment through the care we offer and the people we employ.
+Applicants must possess a Doctor of Pharmacy degree (PharmD) and must be self-motivated with good interpersonal and communication skills.
 A California Internship License is required before the start of the residency.
 Completion of the CPJE and NAPLEX licensure exams is recommended before residency begins, if possible.
 Pharmacist licensure must be obtained no later than 90 days after start of the residency.

-To be considered for an interview, you must complete and submit all application material in PhORCAS by January 2nd, 2024.
-If you have any questions, please contact Kim Mills, PharmD, BCPS, BCCCP, Residency Program Director, or one of the current PGY1 Resident Pharmacists: Raymond Wen; Ryan Johnstonbaugh.
+To be considered for an interview, you must complete and submit all application material in PhORCAS by January 2, 2025.
+If you have any questions, please contact Adriana Robles, PharmD, Residency Program Director, or one of the current PGY1 Resident Pharmacists: Dubitnara Yoo; Stephen Nguyen.

-Complete applications should include the following as well as meet any additional requirements by PhORCAS (National Matching Service code 282313):
+Complete applications should include the following as well as meet any additional requirements via PhORCAS (National Matching Service code 282313):

 • School of pharmacy transcript